 One of the best ways to spot bluegills is to fish near deep areas.
 In shallow lakes, deep weed edges and rockpiles are ideal.
 Bluegills will also be near deep structures such as stumps and overhanging timber.
 Deep water is a great place to find bluegills, but you will have to spend time searching for them.

-Another important trait to look for in bluegill is their ability to absorb food.
+Another important trait in bluegill is their ability to absorb food.
 Bluegills need a healthy diet and need to be fed often.
 Frequent feeding will also help reduce the formation of social hierarchies.
 These hierarchies form when dominant fish chase other fish.
 A sound feeding regimen will help keep bluegill populations in check.